lucanunz/Normal-based-ICP/README.md

     catkin build -j

-and this will take approximately 20 seconds.
+This will take approximately 20 seconds.
 In the top level directory the `build` and `devel` folders will be created, and to make the system recognize our package we need to issue the following command to source the workspace: